arecker/cookbook/recipes/amstel-bread.md

 ![](images/amstel-bread.jpg)

-I proudly offer my recipe for Amstel bread - reliable, low maintenance - it's like the M16 of comforting dinner sides.
+I proudly offer my recipe for Amstel bread - reliable, consistent, and low maintenance - it's like the M16 of dinner sides.
 It makes a small loaf that serves about 4-5 people, and it's incredibly easy to throw together.
 No kneading required and very conservative with yeast.

 I usually throw it together around 11 PM.
 That way, it's ready to proof by 4 PM and ready to bake by dinner time.